EEtele/SapiTrello-csoport-11/README.md

 # SapiTrello-csoport-11
-Yet another kanban-style, list-making Terminal application wrotten in C.
+Yet another kanban-style, list-making Terminal application wroten in C.
-The program was wrotten modularly to easily be able to change the interface to CLI or GUI.
+The program was wroten modularly to easily be able to change the interface to CLI or GUI.

 ## Commands